-Over The Edge acknowledges the ongoing generous financial support ofthe Arts Council, Poetry Ireland,
+Over The Edge acknowledges the ongoing generous financial support of Galway City Council, Poetry Ireland, & The Arts Council.